-Certain statements in this management's discussion and analysis are forward-looking, including, but not limited to, statements about our 2016 expectations in the "Overview" and "Outlook" sections and statements regarding timing, the estimated amount of, and the use of net proceeds from a sale of our Intellectual Property & Science business, our view regarding the resolution of a tax matter with the IRS, our expectation of 2016 core corporate expenses, 2017 adjusted EPS, and 2016 opportunities and challenges for our business segments (notably, statements regarding Financial & Risk's total revenue growth, commercial pricing adjustments, recoveries revenues and its impact on EBITDA and segment operating profit, as well as on consolidated adjusted EBITDA, underlying operating profit and free cash flow, the Legal segment's Solutions and U.S. print revenue performance, and the Tax & Accounting segment's revenues and margins).
-The words "expect", "target" and "will" and similar expressions identify forward-looking statements.
-These forward-looking statements are based on certain assumptions and reflect our company's current expectations.
+Certain statements in this management's discussion and analysis are forward-looking, including, but not limited to, statements about our 2016 expectations in the "Overview" and "Outlook" sections and statements regarding timing, the estimated amount of, and the use of net proceeds from a sale of our Intellectual Property & Science business, our view regarding the resolution of a tax matter with the IRS, our expectation of 2016 core corporate expenses, 2017 adjusted EPS, and 2016 opportunities and challenges for our business segments (notably, statements regarding Financial & Risk's total revenue growth, commercial pricing adjustments, recoveries revenues and its impact on EBITDA and segment operating profit, as well as on consolidated adjusted EBITDA, underlying operating profit and free cash flow, the Legal segment's Solutions and U.S. print revenue performance, and the Tax & Accounting statements are based on certain assumptions and reflect our company's current expectations.
 As a result, forward-looking statements are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations.
-Certain factors that could cause actual results or events to differ materially from current expectations are discussed in the "Outlook" section above.
-Additional factors are discussed in the "Risk Factors" section of our 2015 annual report and in materials that we from time to time file with, or furnish to, the Canadian securities regulatory authorities and the U.S. Securities and Exchange Commission.
+Certain factors that could cause actual results or events to differ materially from current expectations.
+Certain factors are discussed in the "Risk Factors" section of our 2015 annual report and in materials that we from time to time file with, or furnish to, the Canadian securities regulatory authorities and the U.S. Securities and Exchange Commission.
 There is no assurance that any forward-looking statement will materialize.
-Our outlook is provided for the purpose of providing information about current expectations for 2016.
-This information may not be appropriate for other purposes.
-You are cautioned not to place undue reliance on forward-looking statements, which reflect our expectations only as of the date of this management's discussion and analysis.
+Our outlook is provided for the purpose of providing information about current expectations only as of the date of this management's discussion and analysis.
 Except as may be required by applicable law, we disclaim any obligation to update or revise any forward-looking statements.